jaspector

 Tennessee state residential permits apply only in areas not exempted and not opted out; Byrdstown is listed as OPT OUT.
 State says additions over 30 square feet to existing homes require a permit where the state program applies.

+Not all construction work requires a permit in Byrdstown, TN.
 The following work is generally exempt: Detached garages, sheds, barns, and other detached structures not used for living purposes are not subject to the state residential building permit.; Owner-performed work on a qualifying home may be exempt from contractor license requirements under the individual-use rule.; One-family and two-family dwellings and domestic outbuildings are exempt from having plans prepared by registered design professionals in many cases..
+When in doubt, confirm with the local building department before starting work.